The market simulator (choice simulator) offers five models:

 |2.||Share of Preference|

 This section provides a brief introduction to the models used in the choice simulator.
 More detail is provided in the section entitled: "Technical Details for Simulations."

 This option is the simplest and is sometimes referred to as the "Maximum Utility Rule."
 It assumes the respondent chooses the product with the highest overall utility.
 The results for this option are invariant over many kinds of rescalings of the utilities.
 In particular, one could add any constant to all the levels for an attribute and/or multiply all part-worth utilities by any positive constant without affecting the shares for the simulated products.

 The First Choice model is very intuitive and simple to implement.
-Its principal strength is its immunity to IIA difficulties (red-bus/blue-bus problem).
+Its principal strength is its near immunity to IIA difficulties (red-bus/blue-bus problem).
 In other words, the First Choice rule does not artificially inflate share for similar (or identical products).
 This property is especially important for product line simulations or situations in which some product offerings are quite similar to others in the competitive set.

 Its principal weakness is that the share of preference results are generally more extreme than the other simulation models and one cannot adjust the steepness of the model using the exponent multiplier.
 We have seen evidence that the First Choice model's predictions can often be more extreme than market shares in the real world — especially for low involvement purchases.

 Another weakness is that it reflects information only about the respondent's first choice.
 Information about the relative preference for the remaining products in the simulation is ignored.
 As a result, standard errors for the First Choice model are generally higher than with the other models offered in the choice simulator.
 Sample sizes need to be larger for First Choice modeling than the other approaches to achieve equal precision of estimates.